Yosemite West, California: Hiking trails

 Several trails begin at the border of Yosemite West, a private community.
 Some of them follow the old railroad beds left by the Yosemite Lumber Company.
 One such trail is across Highway 41 near the Henness Ridge Road turnoff to Yosemite West.
 Here there is a parking area and the trailhead for Deer Camp Trail.
 The trailhead is just south of Chinquapin and Glacier Point Road.
 The trail passes over Rail Creek and Strawberry Creek on its way to Deer Camp on Empire Meadow.

 Alder Creek Trail branches off from Deer Camp Trail.
 The trail leads to Alder Creek Fall and the remnants of the old Yosemite Lumber Company railroad, including old railroad ties and pieces of track.
 Some of the areas along the trail were at one time almost completely clear-cut by the lumber company, but now the area has dense stands of conifers and a few oaks.
 The trail is moderate in difficulty, but the terrain is smooth.

-Another hiking experience is the Henness Ridge Fire Lookout Trail.
-This unmarked trailhead starts at the end of Azalea Lane in Yosemite West.
-Using the asphalt access road to the right, hike past the water towers and continue 0.7 miles to the Henness Ridge fire lookout tower.
-Built in 1939 by CCC, it was used by the National Park Service for fire detection and is now listed as historic structure number 5300.
+The Henness Ridge Fire Lookout Trail begins at the end of Azalea Lane in Yosemite West and leads approximately 0.7 miles along an asphalt access road to the Henness Ridge fire lookout tower.
+Built by the Civilian Conservation Corps in 1939 and used by the National Park Service for fire detection and is now listed as historic structure number 5300.

-Another branch of the trail starting at Azalea Road.
-Take the path to the left and proceed a quarter mile northeast distance, where the trail turns south.
-You are now on the Eleven-mile Trail also known as the Old Wawona Road, which parallels the current Wawona Road.
-Follow this old road bed south.
-The trail branches at the Eleven-mile Creek.
-The trail which parallels the creek bed and leads to Eleven-mile Meadow.
+A second branch from Azalea Road leads northeast before turning south onto the Eleven-Mile Trail, also known as the Old Wawona Road, which parallels the current Wawona Road south to Eleven-Mile Creek and continues to Eleven-Mile Meadow.

 Eleven-mile Meadow has had many different uses through the years.
 The meadow had been used for cattle grazing operations until the early 1930s, as a logging camp and as a CCC camp which was established in 1933.
 Earlier on, Stage coaches brought travelers to the area with a stop at the Eleven Mile Change Station which was near Chinquapin.
 In the late 1800s the roadbed was converted to a rail bed.
 The Yosemite Lumber Company used it transport logs to the incline at Henness Ridge.
 The incline lowered logs to the Merced River far below.

 Demographics

-Yosemite West first appeared as a census designated place in the 2020 U.S. census.
+Yosemite West first appeared as a census-designated place in the 2020 United States census.